Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Related Work

-There are also works on weight interpolation of PEFT methods in general \citep{zhang2023composing, chronopoulou2023language, qin2021exploring, pfeiffer-etal-2021-adapterfusion}, but not many of them focus on interpolation using task vectors.
-In the work \citet{klimaszewski2024no} authors present a way of combining pre-trained adapters using task vector arithmetics, but the method lacks the investigation of the dependency of their method on the random initialization of adapters, therefore it may require training of specific adapters from the same random initialization, which we provide in our work in the context of prompt tuning.
+There are also works on weight interpolation of PEFT methods \cite{zhang2023composing,chronopoulou2023language,pfeiffer-etal-2021-adapterfusion,10.1109/TASLP.2024.3430545}, but not many of them focus on interpolation using task vectors.
+In the work \cite{klimaszewski2024no}, the authors present a way of combining pre-trained adapters using task vector arithmetics, but the method lacks the investigation of the dependency of their method on the random initialization of adapters.
+Therefore, it may require training of specific adapters from the same random initialization, which significantly limits their re-use potential.

-To the best of our knowledge, there is no research on task vectors in the context of soft-prompt-based fine-tuning.
-In this work, we address this drawback by combining the existing knowledge on prompt tuning and task vectors.
+To the best of our knowledge, there is no research on task vectors in the context of soft prompt-based fine-tuning.
+In this work, we address this drawback by building on the existing knowledge on prompt tuning and task vectors.